 How to safely watch an eclipse

-MIAMI: Everyone who plans to look skyward when the solar eclipse sweeps across the United States on Monday should have the proper protective eyewear, or risk lasting blind spots, experts warn.
+MIAMI: Everyone who plans to look skyward when there is a solar eclipse like the one that swept across the United States on Monday (Aug 21) should have the proper protective eyewear, or risk lasting blind spots, experts warn.

 Regular sunglasses will not do, the US space agency says.